gustavomedeiross/css-n-js-studies/README.md

   1 -> Any text that doesn't start with symbols or special characters are basically concepts about the main topic;
   2 -> @ something - is going to be a new command, attribute, anything that goes directly in the code.
 Keeping it simple: Is      the Syntax;
   3 -> // - is going to be a comment, normally a important note for the syntax, or what it does exactly;
   4 -> !IMPORTANT - It's going to be used just in REALLLY important things.
-Messing around with this one is not a great idea.
+(Messing around with this one is not a great idea).